NICMx/rdap-server/behavior-configuration.md

 			<!-- </context-param> -->
 			```

-    2. Uncomment them, and write a valid directory path in the “_param-value_”.
+    2. Uncomment them, and write a valid directory path in `param-value`.
     3. Save the changes and test the configuration.

 # Where to go next